 Kerala assembly | File photo: Mathrubhumi

-Thiruvananthapuram: A 10-day-long session of the Kerala Assembly will begin on August 22 with a special one-day conference to commemorate the 75th anniversary of the country's independence.
+The resolution was moved and passed during the special one-day conference held in the House to commemorate the 75th anniversary of the country's independence.